rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-09-async-closures-call-for-testing.md

     F: FnOnce() -> Pin<Box<dyn Future<Output = String>>>;
 ```

-This led to an additional limitation, that it's impossible to express higher ranked async fn bounds without boxing, since a higher ranked trait bound on `F` cannot lead to a higher-ranked type for `Fut`.
+This led to an additional limitation, that it's impossible to express higher-ranked async fn bounds without boxing, since a higher-ranked trait bound on `F` cannot lead to a higher-ranked type for `Fut`.

 These limitations were detailed in [Niko's blog post on async closures and lending](https://smallcultfollowing.com/babysteps/blog/2023/05/09/giving-lending-and-async-closures/#async-closures-are-a-lending-pattern), and later in compiler-errors's blog post on [why async closures are the way they are](https://hackmd.io/@compiler-errors/async-closures).

 ## OK, so how does [RFC 3668] help?

-Recent [implementation work](https://github.com/rust-lang/rust/pull/120361) has focused on reimplementing async closures to be lending, and to design a set of async fn traits to use in parallel.
-While async closures already existed as syntax, it introduced a new family of async fn traits which are implemented by async closures (and all other callable types which return futures), and which can be written like:
+Recent [work](https://github.com/rust-lang/rust/pull/120361) has focused on reimplementing async closures to be lending and designing a set of async fn traits.
+While async closures already existed as syntax, this work introduced a new family of async fn traits which are implemented by async closures (and all other callable types which return futures).
+They can be written like:

 ```rust
 fn test<F>(callback: F)